divarvel/monad-stacks-talk/slides.md

 _* conditions may apply_

 <details role="note">
 Here the code only talks about interfaces.
-You have to provide an implementation that satisfies this interface.
+You have to provide
+an implementation that satisfies this interface.

-Monad transformers provide an impl for free (*)
-(*) conditions may apply
 </details>

 ---